IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Leonhard_Euler" target="_blank">Leonhard Euler</a>

+>“To praise it would amount to praising myself.
+For the entire content of the work … coincides almost exactly with my own meditations which have occupied my mind for the past thirty or thirty-five years.”
+[Letter to Farkas Bolyai, on his son János Bolyai's 1832 publishings on non-Euclidean geometry.]

+>“I mean the word proof not in the sense of the lawyers, who set two half proofs equal to a whole one, but in the sense of a mathematician, where ½ proof = 0, and it is demanded for proof that every doubt becomes impossible.”

+― <a href="https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss" target="_blank">Carl Friedrich Gauss</a>

 >“I had no need of that hypothesis.”
 [When <a href="https://en.wikipedia.org/wiki/Napoleon" target="_blank">Napoleon</a> said “Laplace, they tell me you have written this large book on the system of the universe, and have never even mentioned its Creator”]

 >“Read <a href="https://en.wikipedia.org/wiki/Leonhard_Euler" target="_blank">Euler</a>, read Euler, he is the master of us all.”